 Make skin brushing simple

-It may be old school and dull, but dry body brushing works.
+It may be old-school and dull, but dry body brushing works.
 A recent talk with Dr Barbara Sturm inspired me to make twice-weekly brushing part of my routine: “When I do it, I see the difference in tone and texture in just weeks,” she told me.
-Body expert Nichola Joss (famous for top-to-toe beauty prepping for her A-list clients pre-Oscars) makes the process fast and fuss-free by using small, round brushes, one in each hand (using two halves the time it takes) to work briskly up the body pre-shower, in the shower, or after using your body skin oil or cream – Legology Air-Lite Daily Lift For Legs is incredible when used chest to toe to streamline and de-bloat the body.
+Body expert Nichola Joss (famous for top-to-toe beauty prepping for A-list clients attending the Oscars) makes the process fast and fuss-free by using small, round brushes, one in each hand (using two halves the time it takes), to work briskly up the body pre-shower, in the shower, or after using your body skin oil or cream – Legology Air-Lite Daily Lift For Legs is incredible when used chest to toe to streamline and de-bloat the body.
 Alternatively, use two small loofahs in the shower or bath, again working upwards, to buff skin, stimulate circulation and get sluggish lymph moving.

 The best multitasker